richardli/SUMMER/cran-comments.md

   authors (year, ISBN:...)
   with no space after 'doi:', 'arXiv:' and angle brackets for auto-linking.

+**Response:** Waiting for paper to be ready before resubmission.

 * Please add more small executable examples in your Rd-files.

+**Response:** Partially done.
+TODO: Check that every function either has an example or is not exported.